 Where: DeAnza College, 21250 Stevens Creek Blvd., Cupertino, CA 95014

 Santa Clara County Suicide Prevention Program is pleased to announce our first newsletter.
 The newsletter provides an easy way to stay informed about all the events happening in suicide prevention.
 Each month, the newsletter will have a different theme.
 The newsletter provides many ways for community member to participate in National Suicide Prevention Week.
 Keep up to date by reading the newsletter.

 September 2014 Newsletter

-You are invited to join the Speakers Bureau Panel.
-Presenters will share their stories of help, hope, and strength along with available local resources and in our community.
-Panels will be held on the following dates
+Presenters from the Speakers Bureau shared their stories of help, hope, and strength along with available local resources and in our community.
+Panels were held on these dates

 - Tuesday, September 9, 1pm – 2pm